Structural results for the Tree Builder Random Walk: Introduction

 for any compact interval $K\subset \mathbb R$.
 However, the results of~\cite{Katona06} are not quite strong enough to deduce this; for instance, a few vertices of large degrees would not ruin the asymptotic degree distribution, but could modify the stationary distribution.

 Returning now to our model, by virtue of the coupling, the tree at time $n$ is close to a BA tree at time $\widehat n:=|T_n|.$ (Note that $|T_0|=1$.)
 Even though $\widehat n$ is random, it can be determined asymptotically a.s., using the (extended) Law of Iterated Logarithm.
-For example, when $p_n=n^{-\gamma}$ and $\gamma\in (0,1]$, we have that $\widehat n$ is approximately $n^{1-\gamma}$.
-Under Condition~\mixc, i.e., for $\gamma \in (2/3,1]$, the TBRW spends most of its time in stationarity on the current tree; in fact, at any large deterministic time $n$, the probability of being so close to a growth time that we are not very close to stationarity is polynomially small in $n$.
+For example, when $p_n \asymp n^{-\gamma}$ and $\gamma\in (0,1]$, we have that $\widehat n$ is approximately $n^{1-\gamma}$.
+Under Condition~\mixc, i.e., for $\gamma \in (2/3,1]$, the TBRW spends most of its time in stationarity on the current tree; in fact, at any large deterministic time $n$, the probability of being so close to a growth time that we have not had enough time yet to get very close to stationarity on the new tree is polynomially small in $n$.
 This is negligible compared to the stationary distribution $\asymp 1/\sqrt{\log{\hat{n}}} \asymp 1/\sqrt{\log{n}}$ of any given height in the scaling window given in~(\ref{Katona.piCLT}).
 Thus, the asymptotic results above \emph{suggest} that the one-dimensional distribution of the height process satisfies the local CLT

 again, for every compact interval $K\subset\R$.
-(A minor complication when using Katona's results is that he does not seem to have a loop in the tree; this is unlikely to change anything, but warrants an additional step in a proof.)
+(A minor complication when using Katona's results is that he does not seem to have a loop at the root; this is unlikely to drastically change anything, but warrants an additional step in a proof.)

 A slightly stronger statement concerns the averaged time behavior.
 Consider the local time $\ell$ of the process $H$ defined for level $k$ at time $n$ as

 Since the walker mixes rapidly between growth times, it is natural to guess that $\ell$ (normalized by $n$) is close to the stationary distribution.
 More precisely, if the LCLT~\eqref{Katona.piCLT} for the stationary distribution holds, then it should also be the case that